CHECK OUT OUR CORN & SOY FREE EGGS! SHOP HERE! 🍳

 Miller’s Bio Farm is a zero waste facility.

 We make most things to order.
 Extra milk is made into cheese, butter, and ghee.
-And, any food that is too old to sell is fed to the animals or composted.
+And, any food that is too old to sell is fed to the animals or composted or put into the manure pit to eventually fertilize the fields.
 Nothing gets thrown in the trash!

 Please join us in reducing food waste at home!
 Ricotta get going!